 Reciprocal Agreement(s)

-Reciprocal agreements are when workers only pay taxes in the state where they live, not the state where they work.
+Reciprocal agreements are when workers who live and work in different states are only required to pay taxes to the state where they live.
 Massachusetts currently has no reciprocal agreements with any other states.

-The state of Massachusetts doesn't require employers to collect PSL taxes but does have a program providing such leave to eligible employees.
-Employers can allow earned sick time to be paid out at the end of a benefit year.
+The state of Massachusetts doesn't require employers to collect PSL taxes, but it does have a program providing such leave to eligible employees.

 Massachusetts PSL Details